Top five vacuum cleaners for 2019

 This vacuum is fantastic value.
 It just misses out on a Best Buy, but we still think it's great, particularly for under £100.
 It keeps dust safely locked up once vacuumed, thanks to top-notch allergen filters.
 It has variable suction too - a rare feature on such a modestly priced vacuum.
 It struggles a bit with larger debris, but in general, this is a great vacuum and a bargain to boot.

 Best cheap upright vacuum cleaner

 This is one of Shark's older models, but it still cleans brilliantly.
 It's a good choice for pet owners, as it easily sucks up fur and fluff, and prevents allergens and fine dust from leaking back out again.
 It just misses out on a Best Buy because it's only average for cleaning flat hard floors, but it's still a good vacuum cleaner and a great cheaper option.

-For all our top cordless vacuum picks, including the best cheaper options and the best cordless Dyson, see our full round-up of the top 5 best cordless vacuum cleaners.
+For our top cordless vacuum picks, including the best cheaper options and the best cordless Dyson, see our full round-up of the top five best cordless vacuum cleaners.